totiffany/totiffany.github.io/_posts/2018-02-21-placeholder.md

 In the spirit of that I'm still trying out new things.
 I recently created a macrame wall hanging and loved the creative process that went into that.
 If all goes well I'll add some macrame pieces to my shop as well.

 What about you?
-I'd love to hear about the creative hobby to turn to when you find yourself in a rut.
+Have you ever been afraid to try something you secretly wanted to do?
+What creative hobby do you turn to when you find yourself in a rut?
+I'd love to hear about it.